 Why do some people not learn from their mistakes?
 It seems that some people are doomed to have history repeat itself and end up repeating their errors.
 The notion that ‘mistakes help you learn’ is a well-worn phrase but isn’t always true.
 Mistakes can help you learn, but only if we teach students to use them properly.

 Being a good learner is a key ingredient in getting better.
 It has been associated with helping students develop resilience, motivation, mindset and more.
 Learning from failures provide a rich source of feedback that can help students learn.
-This is not to say we want students to fail more, but we do want them to failure better.
+This is not to say we want students to fail more, but we do want them to fail better.

 So how do we help students fail better and learn more from their mistakes?
 Introducing the Triple A’s of learning….

 Failure to acknowledge your mistakes means you deprive yourself the chance to learn from them.
 People do this for a range of reasons, such as not wanting to be embarrassed by their mistakes (possibly from having a fixed mindset), being unaware of they have made a mistake (see the ‘Dunning Kruger effect in this blog here), because they have high levels of fear of failure or they are more focused on blaming others instead of taking personal responsibility.